roman-milk/roman-milk.github.io/the-marital-bed.md

  "I know, Dana.
 I know Billy's girl pretty well by now.
 You're a big tease and a flirt, and you may use your charms to help business, but you're a good woman, if a bit naughty.
 I bet he loved the naughty you."

  She grinned, and moved back and forth easily on my cock.
 "He adored me.
 It was obvious to everybody.
 Especially when I was naughty for him."
-Report_Story #7